google/fonts/ofl/butterflykids/upstream_info.md

 ## Open Questions

 None.
 The data is complete and verified.
 The family will remain in `missing_config` status unless the sources are converted to a gftools-compatible format (e.g., .glyphs or .ufo).

+## Update (2026-04-24) -- Legacy source documentation

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/butterflykids/` listing the legacy source files (`.sfd`/`.vfb`) present in the upstream repo at the pinned commit `0c553b2341`.
+These formats are not yet supported by gftools-builder; the config serves as documentation for future compatibility work and to distinguish legacy-sourced families from families genuinely missing a build recipe.